Forest Lawn will bring traditional Day of the Dead customs to life with in-person events across its four Southern California locations.

-The community celebrations will honor the memories of the dead while illuminating the rich history of the Mexican holiday with vibrant altars, larger-than-life Catrina and alebrijes (spirit guides) art works, folkloric dance and Mariachi performances, arts & crafts, face painting, and refreshments.
-The free, family-friendly events take place at Forest Lawn’s Cypress, Covina Hills, and Glendale locations on October 29 from 12:00 pm – 3:00 pm.
+The community celebrations will honor the memories of the dead while illuminating the rich history of the Mexican holiday with vibrant altars, larger-than-life Catrina and alebrijes (spirit guides), art works, folkloric dance and Mariachi performances, arts & crafts, face painting, and refreshments.
+Three free, family-friendly events take place at Forest Lawn’s Cypress, Covina Hills, and Glendale locations on October 29 from 12:00 pm – 3:00 pm.
 The event at Forest Lawn-Cathedral City will take place Thursday, November 2, 2023, from 3:30 pm – 6:30 pm.

 Highlights for the Día de Los Muertos celebrations include:

-- Folkloric dance and Mariachi performances
+- Live performances of Folkloric dance and Mariachi

 - Bob Baker Marionette performances at Covina Hills, Cypress, and Glendale locations